 San Antonio Workers’ Compensation Attorneys

-The Law Offices of George P. Escobedo & Associates, PLLC is committed to protecting the rights of injured workers, and negligent hiring practices put everyone at risk of an injury.
+The Law Office of George P. Escobedo & Associates, PLLC is committed to protecting the rights of injured workers, and negligent hiring practices put everyone at risk of an injury.
 If you are an offshore driller that has become injured by this or unsafe working conditions, we can help.
 Call (210) 807-3178 or fill out this short form to speak with a member of our team.
 Spanish consultations are available.